shashankNREL/SinglePhaseEulerGodunov/README.md

 the upwind scheme in AMReX.
 The algorithm used is from Kwatra and Fedkiw (2011).
 Test cases of Sod shock tube, Gaussian acoustic pulse are done.
 A supersonic jet in subsonic crossflow test is also done.
-1. To run shock tube do
+1. To run shock tube, go to Exec/SingleVortex and do sh run_SodShockTube.sh sh run_3d.sh
-sh run_SodShockTube.sh
-sh run_3d.sh
 2. To run acoustic pulse 3d